search blog

 1. Restricted delete

-Basically the restricted delete option enables you to enforce a behavior that means that you can't delete any items that have relations from the list.
-E.g. if the item you're trying to delete have a bunch of child-items, you cannot delete them.
+Restricted delete enables you to enforce a behavior that means that you can’t delete any items that have relations from the list.
+E.g. if the item you’re trying to delete have a bunch of child-items, you cannot delete them.

 2. Cascade delete